PyLink/PyLink/docs/advanced-services-config.md

-# Advanced Service Config
+# Advanced Services Configuration

 There are some service configuration options that you may want to be aware of.

-**NOTE**: Your SERVICE name in the `utils.registerService("SERVICE", desc=desc)` call and the service configuration in 'SERVICE::' **MUST** match for these directives to apply.

 #### Nick / Ident

-In addition to setting a per-server 'nick' or 'ident' using,
+You can override the `nick` or `ident` of a service bot using a directive liek this:

 ```yaml
 servers: